-Because the ASPCA is dedicated to ensuring good welfare for all equines, we’re building innovative programs and systems to provide them with a unique, comprehensive network of support.
-Our efforts to protect equines focus on four main areas: Keeping horses safe, normalizing equine adoption, fighting cruelty via advocacy and policy work, and responding to crises/emergencies.
+Because the ASPCA is dedicated to ensuring good welfare for all equines, we’re building innovative programs to provide them with a unique, comprehensive network of support.
+Our strategy has four priorities: Keep horses safe, normalize equine adoption, fight cruelty, and respond to emergencies.

-When a dog or cat guardian needs to relinquish their pet, there are many safe places to do so.
-The ASPCA has been hard at work creating similar options for horses; we want to ensure that there are high-quality, accessible rehoming and safety net programs available to horse owners who need them.
-Without an option for safe surrender to a shelter or rescue, horse owners could be left with few alternatives, and the horse’s welfare may suffer as a result.
-Our equine safety net programs are designed to keep horses and their owners together when that is what’s appropriate; give a safe place to rehome when that is what is needed; and to provide compassionate, humane end-of-life options when necessary.
+When the guardian of a dog or cat needs to relinquish their pet, there are many safe places they can turn to.
+The ASPCA is working to develop similar options for horses; we want to ensure that there are high-quality, accessible rehoming and safety net programs available to horse owners who need them anywhere in the country.
+Without an option for safe surrender to a shelter or rescue, the horse’s welfare may suffer.
+Our equine safety net programs are designed to keep horses with their owners when that is what’s appropriate, or provide a safe place to await rehoming when needed.
+They also provide compassionate, humane end-of-life services.

-In July 2018 we started the ASPCA Regional Support Center pilot near Dallas, Texas and in 2019 we launched the second iteration in Oklahoma City, Oklahoma.
-The program offered assistance for owned equines in the surrounding area, such as rehoming opportunities for horses, mules and donkeys, and basic veterinary care to help horse owners in need of support.
-Through this work, the ASPCA has helped over 300 horses.
+We started the ASPCA Regional Support Center pilot near Dallas, Texas, in July 2018, and in 2019 we launched the second iteration in Oklahoma City, Oklahoma.
+The program offered assistance for owned equines in the surrounding areas.
+This included rehoming opportunities for horses, mules and donkeys, and basic veterinary care.
+The ASPCA Regional Support Center pilot positively impacted more than 300 horses.

-In late 2021, the Regional Support Center evolved into the Equine Transition and Adoption Center Pilot; an expanded program more broadly supporting the region’s horses with safety net and rehoming services across Oklahoma.
-The Equine Transition and Adoption Center Pilot is aimed at developing solutions to the barriers that get in the way of horses finding homes.
-The program continues to respond to community needs around the state and now includes a temporary physical location at a partner facility, Nexus Equine.
+By the end of 2021, the Regional Support Center evolved into the Equine Transition and Adoption Center pilot, which expanded its reach to supporting horses throughout the state of Oklahoma.
+The Equine Transition and Adoption Center pilot is aimed at developing solutions to the barriers to finding horses homes.
+The program provides adoption services throughout Oklahoma and includes a temporary physical location at a partner facility, Nexus Equine.

-To further increase the likelihood that horses can remain in their homes, the ASPCA, in partnership with the American Association of Equine Practitioners, is collaborating with local veterinarians on The Vet Direct Safety Net pilot program, in which veterinarians identify and provide subsidized services to horse owners in their communities who are experiencing hardship.
-Vet Direct Safety Net participating veterinarians are able to provide up to $600 worth of free veterinary services per animal to assist horse owners in need of emergency procedures or compassionate euthanasia.
+To prevent families from having to give up their equine companions for financial reasons, the ASPCA, in partnership with the American Association of Equine Practitioners, is collaborating with local veterinarians on The Vet Direct Safety Net pilot program.
+In this project, veterinarians identify and provide subsidized services to local horse owners who are experiencing hardship.
+Participating veterinarians provide up to $600 of free veterinary services per animal to perform emergency procedures or compassionate euthanasia.

-In addition, we have funded the development of the American Horse Council’s microchip look-up tool, which provides reliable means to identify microchipped horses and assist them through safety net programs, recover horses from theft, and monitor their welfare.
-Microchips can also help to reunite lost horses with their owners in the aftermath of disasters.
+Additionally, the ASPCA has funded the development of the American Horse Council’s microchip look-up tool, which enables care providers to identify microchipped horses and assist them through safety net programs, recover horses from theft and monitor their welfare.
+Microchips also reunite lost horses with their families in the aftermath of disasters.

-The ASPCA’s Right Horse Initiative builds bridges between the equine welfare and industry communities.
-The Right Horse Initiative works with a network of partner rescues around the country to engage adopters and build programs that increase adoptions.
+The ASPCA Right Horse program builds bridges between welfare and industry entities by uniting a large network of partner rescues and shelters around the country to engage the public and build programs that increase adoptions.
 Adoption groups who go through the process of becoming an ASPCA Right Horse Partner receive support and mentorship as they work to achieve a set of criteria around adopter engagement, nonprofit management and industry best practices.
 Groups who’ve successfully completed the process of becoming a Partner have reported a more than 100% average increase in their adoptions within the first year of partnership.

-Ensuring equines are protected under the law is key to advancing their welfare and preventing cruelty.
-Right now, our efforts are focused in three key areas: Protecting wild horses and burros, ending horse slaughter, and preventing a cruel practice called soring.
+Ensuring equines are protected under the law is vital to preventing cruelty and building a brighter future for them.
+Our policy work focuses on protecting wild horses and burros, ending horse slaughter and preventing a cruel practice called soring.

-Wild horses and burros, living symbols of the American West who helped shape our nation’s heritage, have enjoyed special legal protections since the passage of the 1971 Wild Free-Roaming Horses and Burros Act.
+Wild horses and burros—living symbols of the American West who helped shape our nation’s heritage—have enjoyed special legal protections since the passage of the 1971 Wild Free-Roaming Horses and Burros Act.
 Unfortunately, the federal agency responsible for wild horse management has consistently blundered this duty.
-With wild horse populations rapidly reproducing, and the threat of government culls and climate change looming, the ASPCA has stepped forward with a compassionate plan to protect and humanely manage these special herds.
-Through fertility control, strategic gathering, rehoming of gathered horses and a focus on adoption, America’s wild horses and burros can continue to thrive on our public lands for generations to come.
+With wild horse populations rapidly growing, and threats of government culls and climate change looming, the ASPCA has stepped forward with a proposal to protect and humanely manage these special herds.
+Through fertility control, strategic gathering, rehoming of gathered horses and a focus on adoption, America’s wild horses and burros can continue to thrive on public lands for generations to come.

-American horses have not been slaughtered for human consumption in the U.S. since 2007—due to overwhelming public opposition and a federal restriction on funding it.
+American horses have not been slaughtered for human consumption in the U.S. since 2007 because of overwhelming public opposition and a federal ban on funding it.
 However, a loophole in the law allows tens of thousands of our nation’s beloved equines to be transported across U.S. borders each year to be slaughtered.
 Fortunately, that may come to an end with the passing of the Save America’s Forgotten Equines (SAFE) Act—federal legislation that would prevent the horse slaughter industry from reestablishing operations in the U.S. and prohibit the export of American horses for slaughter.
 Time is running out to pass this bill; please urge your members of Congress to advance the SAFE Act.